-All morning?
-It’s only half past eight.
 “I already said.
 Getting my caffeine fix.
 My coffee pot broke this morning, so I made a stop at Collette’s Café.
-Maybe I talked to her for a while, too.
+Maybe we talked for a while, too.
 Any more questions?”

 “I’m presuming you have a witness.
 Of course you do.
 Why do I even ask?”

 The cheerfulness of Collette’s sparkling red and white pastry shop evaporated.
 “Of course, I do.”
 I promised to come to headquarters to sign a statement about my morning activities.
-Then, I bent down to look at the body more closely.
+Then, I bent down to get a close-up look at the body.
 “I’ve never seen him before, and I have no idea how he got into my office.”

 Angus looked me squarely in the eye.
 “You locked up last night, right?”

 “For heaven’s sake.
 Of course I did.”

 “Keep your red-headed temper under control.
 I don’t need more aggravation this morning.”